saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 Overall Tests passed!!!
 </pre>

-Whenever we use JSNAPy, the snapshots and checks are run for all the devices referenced in the `/etc/jsnapy/snap_config.yaml` file.
+Whenever we use JSNAPy, the snapshots and checks are run for all the devices referenced in the <b>/etc/jsnapy/snap_config.yaml</b> file.

 ## Conclusion

 The example tests I use here barely scratch the surface of what is possible.
-At the same time though, the pattern of iterating a certain element and doing a `no-diff` or ensuring that a certain value is present will get you a long way.
+At the same time though, the pattern of iterating a certain element and doing a <b>no-diff</b> or ensuring that a certain value is present will get you a long way.
 We saw that there was no big difference between checking the BGP flap count and checking for state changes in the interfaces.
 We can apply similar logic to check LDP sessions, RSVP LSPs, LLDP neighbors, line-cards, etc. We basically need to input a command, the XPath that defines what part of the XML tree to iterate.
 After this, we specify what field to test and when the test fails/succeeds.

 You write the tests once and you reap the benefit during every maintenance.